 (iii) keeping a proper record of OUAFC financial transactions;

-(v) preparing an annual budget for the Club and regularly informing the Committee of progress against that budget;
+(iv) preparing annual budgets for the Club and regularly informing the Committee of progress against that budget;

-(viii) developing and maintaining a manual of written procedures for all aspects of the Treasurer’s responsibility;
+(vii) developing and maintaining a manual of written procedures for all aspects of the Treasurers’ responsibilities; and

-(ix) making all records, procedures and accounts available on request to the Senior Member, the Proctor and Internal Audit.
+(viii) making all records, procedures and accounts available on request to the Senior

-16. If the Club has a turnover in excess of the relevant figure laid down in the Regulations of the Rules Committee (currently £40,000), or if owing to a change in the nature or scale of its activities, it may confidently be expected to have such a turnover in the current year, the Treasurer shall submit its accounts (the format of which the Proctors may prescribe) for independent professional inspection and report by a reporting accountant approved in advance by the Proctors.
-Accounts are to be ready for audit within one month after the year end and the costs of the inspection and report shall be borne by the Club.
+16. If the Club has a turnover in excess of the relevant figure laid down in the Regulations of the Rules Committee (currently £40,000), or if owing to a change in the nature or scale of its activities, it may confidently be expected to have such a turnover in the current year, the Senior Member shall submit its accounts (the format of which the Proctors may prescribe) for independent professional inspection and report by a reporting accountant approved in advance by the Proctors.
+Accounts are to be ready for audit within three months after the year-end and the costs of the inspection and report shall be borne by the Club.
 If requested by the reporting accountant, the Club shall submit accounts and related material as a basis for a review of accounting procedures, the cost likewise to be borne by the Club.

-19. The Outreach and Development Officer will be responsible for helping to promote the development of football both within and outside the University.
+19. The Development Officer will be responsible for helping to promote the development of football both within and outside the University.

 20. The Social Secretaries will be responsible for organizing social events for members of the club.

-21. The Development Officer (Sabbatical) will be responsible for assisting the rest of the committee in the smooth running of the club as detailed in his or her contract of employment with the University of Oxford and will be directly answerable to the head of Oxford University Sport and to the President and Vice-President on behalf of the OUAFC Committee.
-They will also act as the Club's Health and Safety Officer and IT Office, as stated in 17.
-The Development Officer will have no voting rights during committee meetings, except in the case outlined in section 25A.
+21. The Development Officer will be responsible for assisting the rest of the committee in the smooth running of the club as detailed in his or her contract of employment with the University of Oxford and will be directly answerable to the head of Oxford University Sport and to the President and Vice-President on behalf of the OUAFC Committee.
+The Development Officer will also act as the Club's Health and Safety Officer and IT Office, as stated in 17.

-22. The Committee will meet no less than once each term.
-Committee meetings may be called by any member of the Committee, and shall be convened by the Development Officer.
+22. The full Committee will meet at least once a year.
+Additional full committee meetings may be called by any member of the Committee, and shall be convened by the Development Officer.

-26. With the exception of student treasurers who will take up their responsibilities immediately after the meeting in which they are elected and in any event by or before the end of Trinity Term, successful candidates shall take up their responsibilities on 1st July annually unless the position is vacant at the time of the election, in which case they shall take up their responsibilities immediately.
-If any of the posts (except that of Club President, Club Vice-President, Senior President, Senior Treasurer, Senior Vice-President, OUAFC Men’s Blues captain and OUAFC Women’s Blues captain) remain unfilled after the Annual General Meetings, or become vacant during the year, the Committee may co-opt a replacement.
-A vacancy in the post of Senior President, Senior Treasurer or Senior Vice-President shall be dealt with in accordance with clause 29 of this Constitution.
+26. With the exception of student treasurers who will take up their responsibilities as soon as practicable after the meeting in which they are elected and in any event by or before the end of Trinity Term, successful candidates shall take up their responsibilities on 1st July annually unless the position is vacant at the time of the election, in which case they shall take up their responsibilities immediately.
+If any of the posts (except that of President, Vice-President, Senior Member, OUAFC Men’s Blues captain and OUAFC Women’s Blues captain) remain unfilled after the Annual General Meetings, or become vacant during the year, the Committee may co-opt a replacement.
+A vacancy in the post of Senior Member shall be dealt with in accordance with clause 29 of this Constitution.
 The other Officers listed as exceptions may only be appointed at a General Meeting.

 27. No individual may hold more than one Committee post, except in the case of a team captain or vice-captain, who may also hold an additional Committee position.